sibabalwemosia24/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Creates a new global variable
 8. Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9. Prints the result of POWER divided by DIVIDE
+10. Displays the result of BREATH to the power LOWER